ANNUAL PLANT SALE OCT 10 - 27 🪴

 How we work

-We teach regenerative gardening, a sustainable, cost-effective, and organic method of gardening.
-Our primary emphasis lies in creating educational gardens for schools, offering interactive K-12 learning experiences, and conducting engaging community workshops.
-Through our hands-on, environmentally conscious, and enjoyable approach, we aim to instill in students the pleasure of growing their own food.
+We teach nature-inspired gardening, a sustainable, cost-effective, and organic method of gardening.
+Our main focus revolves around establishing educational gardens in schools, providing interactive learning experiences for students from kindergarten through high school.
+With our interactive, eco-friendly, and enjoyable methods, our objective is to foster in students a passion for growing their own food.

 For Children & Families